Frequently asked question are classified according to the following issues:

 2. Where can I see the details of the master program?

-Here you can find the program of past editions of the master
+Here you can find the program of current edition of the master

 In the menu “Program” you can find a more detailed descriptions of courses.
 An updated program for the 2021-2022 academic year will be made available in the summer of 2021.